Fitting quantum noise models to tomography data: Conclusions

 We have developed novel methods and algorithms, based on previous work~\cite{Markdynamics08}, to retrieve the best-fit Lindbladian to a quantum channel.
 We have implemented these algorithms in Python, and benchmarked them on synthetic tomography data generated in Cirq.

-The key strengths of our method is that it can be applied to a single tomographic snapshot, is completely assumption-free regarding the structure of the analysed operator, and does not rely on any prior knowledge of the environment or the noise model.
-At the core of the method is a convex optimisation programme which searches for the closest Lindbladian generator within a given distance from the matrix logarithm of the input.
-This approach is successful in dealing with imprecise tomographic data, extracting Markovian dynamics within any desired regime of tolerance.
+The key strengths of our method is that it can be applied to a single (or small number of) tomographic snapshot(s), is completely assumption-free regarding the structure of the analysed operator, and does not rely on any prior knowledge of the environment or the noise model.
+At the core of the method is a convex optimisation programme which searches for the closest Lindblad generator within a given distance from the matrix logarithm of the input.
+This approach is successful in dealing with imprecise tomographic data, extracting Markovian dynamics within any desired regime of tolerance, and can be used to look for time-independent and time-dependent Markovian dynamics consistent with a series of tomographic snapshots.
 If no Markovian channel is found, the scheme provides a well-defined quantitative measure of non-Markovianity in terms of the minimal addition of white noise required to ``wash-out'' memory effects, and render the evolution Markovian.
+Moreover, the extensions to the case where we are given as input a series of tomographic snapshots allows us to compute a far more fine-grained test of non-Markovianity, and to tackle the case of time-dependent channels.

 A significant part of the work is focused on the treatment of input matrices that are perturbations of some unknown process with a degenerate spectrum.
 This situation commonly arises when analysing noisy unitary gates in quantum computation.
-In order to address the susceptibility of the convex optimisation programme with respect to perturbation of multi-dimensional eigenspaces, we have designed a series of pre-processing algorithms, rigorously rooted in the theory of matrix perturbation, which identify and re-contruct the unperturbed hermiticity-preserving structure of the original channel.
-To test our theoretical formulation, we have implemented and numerically benchmarked our algorithm on simulated data from the Cirq platform, demonstrating that our algorithms are able both to successfully identify channels consistent with an underlying Markovian dynamics, as well detect and quantitify non-Markovianity.
+In order to address the susceptibility of the convex optimisation programme with respect to perturbation of multi-dimensional eigenspaces, we have designed a series of pre-processing algorithms, rigorously rooted in the theory of matrix perturbation, which identify and re-construct the unperturbed hermiticity-preserving structure of the original channel.
+To test our theoretical formulation, we have implemented and numerically benchmarked our algorithm on simulated data from the Cirq platform, demonstrating that our algorithms are able both to successfully identify channels consistent with an underlying Markovian dynamics, as well detect and quantify non-Markovianity.

-One drawback of the algorithms developed here is that they require a full tomographic snapshot, thus become infeasible for large numbers of qubits or when a complete tomographic description cannot be attained.
-Extending these algorithms to the case where we only have access to measurement data that gives incomplete information about the full dynamics, or incorporating partial prior information, will be explored in future work.
-Finally, as stated in the introduction, another key avenue is to further develop the analysis and methods of this paper to the case of time-dependent noise models, allowing the techniques to be applied to quantum dynamics at longer timescales over which the noise processes are likely to vary.